Do you wake up in the morning feeling energized and ready to tackle the day ahead? Or do you feel tired and in desperate need of more shut-eye?

 Does Melatonin Help You Sleep Better At Night?

 John Hopkins sleep expert Dr. Luis Buenaver recommends the use of melatonin on a short-term basis (i.e. overcoming jet lag, treating insomnia, etc.).
-Use 1-3 milligrams of melatonin two hours before going to bed, and do not use melatonin for longer than two weeks.
+Use 1-3 milligrams of melatonin two hours before going to bed, and always consult your healthcare practitioner for usage beyond two weeks.

 While melatonin may help you fall asleep faster and stay asleep for longer, it is not a replacement for bad sleep habits.
-Speak to your physician if you do not see any improvements in your sleep after two weeks of taking melatonin.
+Speak to your healthcare practitioner if you do not see any improvements in your sleep after two weeks of taking melatonin.

 Using Magnesium For Improved Sleep